 The Taco Truck Theater / Teatro Sin Fronteras is a National Performance Network Creation Fund Project and co-commissioned by Living Arts of Tulsa in partnership with Pangea World Theater and the NPN.
-For more information: www.npnweb.org.
 Additional support has come from a 2017 NPN Community Fund, 2016 NPN Forth Fund, NFA 2016 from the National Association of Arts & Culture (NALAC), a 2016 NEFA Capacity Grant, 2015 MAP Fund Award, 2016 Platforms Fund, 2015 Alternate ROOTS' Partners In Action, and 2014 NET/TEN Exchange Grant.

-We are deeply grateful to these many national arts institutions that have invested in this radical theater on wheels, which has been in development for six years since 2013.
+We are deeply grateful to these many national arts institutions that have invested in this radical theater on wheels, which began its development in 2013.

 Taco Truck Theater / Teatro Sin Fronteras Press Links & Reviews: